syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img4.png)

 ## TriStateMode
-SfListView allows to enable or disable the indeterminate state for item CheckBox using `SfListView.AllowTriStateMode` property.
-The tri state mode can only be supported in data bound mode i.e. The `SfListView.CheckedMember` property must have the underlying datasource property in type of `CheckState`.
+The SfListView allows you to enable or disable the indeterminate state for item check box by using the `SfListView.AllowTriStateMode` property.
+The tristate mode can only be supported in the data bound mode i.e. the `SfListView.CheckedMember` property must have the underlying datasource property in type of `CheckState`.

 {% tabs %}
 {% highlight c# %}